 Site Configuration

 Site Name: Default

 Country/Region: China mainland v

-Time Zone: (UTC+08:00) Beijing, Chongqing, Hong Kong, Urumqi v i
+Time Zone: (UTC+08:00) Beijing, Chongqing, Hong Kong, Urumqi

 Daylight Saving Time:

-The DST configur only when the device supports the feature.
+The DST configure With DST configure e only when the device supports the feature.
 To make DST work properly, it is recommended to upgrade your devices to the latest firmware version. ration here only takes effect on the site.
-To configure the DST for the controller, go to the Controller Configuration. and, the valid duration of Local User will be influenced accordingly.
+To configure the DST for the controller, go to the Controller Configuration. irred, the valid duration of Local User will be influenced accordingly.

 Time Offset: 60 minutes V

 Starts On: Week: Day: Month: Time

-1st v Sunday January 00:00 Image: Sunday
+1st v Sunday v January v 00:00 G

 Ends On: Week: Day: Month: Time

-1st V V January O0:00 C
+1st V V January January 00:00 C

-Application Scenario: Office ~
+Application Scenario: Office v

 Site Name Specify the name of the current site.
 It should be no more than 64 characters.

-Country/Docion Select the leastion of the site
+Country/Region Select the location of the site